 Self-managing means that you, a family member or trusted person takes care of the day-to-day organisation of your NDIS funds.

-This option gives you a lot of flexibility and control.
+This option gives you a lot of flexibility and control in how you meet your plan goals.
 If you are self-managing, you can choose any provider you like to deliver supports.
-This includes both NDIS registered providers but you can also receive services from providers who are not registered with NDIS.
+This includes both NDIS registered providers and those who are not registered with NDIS.